cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

     ```

 4. Restart the indexer.
-5. From another terminal, make a call to it with:
+5. From another terminal, make a call to it:

     ```sh
     $ curl -X PATCH localhost:3001/games/3 | jq